Thurion/EDSM-RSE-for-EDMC/PRIVACY_POLICY.md

 ### Usage Data

 We may collect information when you access the Service by or through the plugin ("Usage Data").
 This Usage Data may include information such as your computer's Internet Protocol address (e.g. IP address), the time and date of your visit and what information you accessed.
+Please note, that this Plugin will also access EDSM.
+Please also refer to their [privacy policy](https://www.edsm.net/faq/privacy-policy) for further details.

 ## Use of Data